CoherenceResearchCollaboration/RecursiveGeometry/README.md

 ## Purpose

 This repository provides a minimal, end-to-end set of **scripts, configs, and data pointers** to reproduce and audit the γ-ladder pipeline, photon overlay, and intercept/mass checks from our preprint, *Recursive Geometry of Atomic Spectra* (Heaton & The Coherence Research Collaboration, 2025).
+Several visualization scripts are provided to see photon count vs. slope, gamma resonance by tower (no photons), and a heatmap of gamma resonance (no photons).
 Code is released **as-is** for scientific verification; this is **no-support mode**.

 ---